harvard-library/aspace-utils/README.md

 At Harvard, we've been running this under screen to keep this running over long periods of time.

-## A sad note on max_concurrency
+## A cautionary note on max_concurrency
-This script is set up to do concurrent requests, but unfortunately this cannot be recommended at this time, due to a race condition with creating Subjects/Agents/other shared fields, which is scheduled to be fixed in ArchivesSpace 1.5.2.
+This script can do concurrent requests, but versions of ArchivesSpace prior to 1.5.2 had a race condition around creating Subjects/Agents/other shared fields.
+If using any prior version, you MUST set max_concurrency to 1.

 ## Analysis script
 There's also an "analyze_logs.rb" script provided, which can be used thusly: